saintybalboa/react-demo/docs/tutorial/3-styling.md

 This can be achieved by using the following webpack [loaders](https://webpack.js.org/loaders/):

-- **style-loader':** Injects CSS into the DOM.
+- **style-loader:** Injects CSS into the DOM.
 This is exists only in the browser, therefore it must only be applied to the client webpack config.

-- **css-loader:** Interprets @import/url() as import/require() within the js and resolves them.
+- **css-loader:** Interprets `@import/url()` as `import/require()` within the js and resolves them.

 - **sass-loader:** Loads a Sass/SCSS file and compiles it to CSS using `node-sass`.

-Configure webpack to client  `webpack.config.js`:
+- **mini-css-extract-plugin:** Extracts all component level css into a static css file.
+The static css file can be served by the web browser when javscript is disabled.

+Update `webpack.prod.config.js` with the following configuration to compile sass imports at the component level:

 ```js
 const clientSideConfig = {